richardgourley/property-manager-django-project/README.md

 - City - can be added and modified - each property has a city

 ## SITE PAGES
-- index - 'quick search' form, 5 latest properties
+- index - 'quick search' form + 5 latest properties displayed
 - agents/ meet the team - shows basic contact information for each agent
 - offices - displays addresses for each office
 - quick search page - allows search by city